 It's a good idea to improvise everything else (or to book day by day during the trip).
 One of the best parts of an adventurous trip is to discover secluded places, unknown paradises, so this flexibility allows staying more in the places you particularly like and to move on when you don't like something.

 Besides the websites listed above for flights, there are many others to book accomadation.
-In particular, this website compare prices of all hotels found on the internet, thus saving you a lot of time.
+In particular, click here to find the best offers for accomodation.
 Try it out.

 Just don't bring too much stuff, because objects are constraints.
 For the flight keep in the hand luggage all the useful stuff for the first days.